pascaldekloe/colfer/README.md

     	Sets the default upper limit for serial byte sizes.
 The expression is applied to the target language under the name ColferSizeMax. (default "16 * 1024 * 1024")
-  -v	Enables verbose reporting to the standard error.
+  -v	Enables verbose reporting to standard error.
   -x class
     	Makes all generated classes extend a super class.
 Use slash as a package separator.
 Java only.